Interest Rates Have Been Going Up For the Last Several Years, but Fortunately, There’s a Way to Combat Rising Interest Rates in Your Stock Portfolio.

 Cabot’s Best Dividend Stocks

-The following graph was recently published in Forbes and shows a more complex picture.
-It plots monthly data over 10 years ending in mid-2017 between 10-year U.S. Treasury Futures and the MSCI US REIT Index (RMZ) and indicates that while there is some correlation between rate hikes and REIT price declines, the most significant correlation is when rates suffer a sharp hike.
+The following graph was published in Forbes a couple years ago, but it’s still relevant to learn from.
+It plotted monthly data over 10 years between 10-year U.S. Treasury Futures and the MSCI US REIT Index (RMZ) and indicated that while there is some correlation between rate hikes and REIT price declines, the most significant correlation is when rates suffer a sharp hike.
 In contrast, with gradual rate increases, the correlation declined.
 That’s because gradually rising interest rates indicate an improving economy, and for REITs, that can mean rising rents and lower vacancy rates, which leads to more profits, and better stock prices.

 For the investor, however, when rates begin to rise, REIT investors tend to panic, and that may cause REIT prices to temporarily slide—a buying opportunity, in my opinion.